roilhi/ccrma/README.md

 1. Make sure to save all of your development code in an .m file.
 You can build upon and reuse much of this code over the workshop.

 To create a new .m file, chose:

-File> New > Script...
+* File> New > Script...
-Save the file as Lab1.m
+* Save the file as Lab1.m

 You can execute the code in Lab1.m  via any of the below options:

-·  Type Lab1.m in the command window
+* Type Lab1.m in the command window
-Or…
-press F5 in the Editor to execute the current selected script.
+* press F5 in the Editor to execute the current selected script.
-Or…
-·  You can execute 1 or more commands selected in the Editor window at a time.
+* You can execute 1 or more commands selected in the Editor window at a time.
 Select the code and press F9.
 Note the Command Window will update.

 2. Tab Completion.
 Tab Completion works in Command Window and the Editor.
 After you type a few letters, hit the Tab key and a popup will appear and show you all of the possible completions, including variable names and functions.
 This prevents you to mistyping the names of variables - a big time (and aggravation) saver!

 For example, in the Command Line or Editor , try typing wavr   and then hitting Tab!    ("wavread" should appear)

 3. Load the audio file simpleLoop.wav into Matlab, storing it in the variable x and sampling rate in fs.
 [x,fs]=wavread('/usr/ccrma/courses/mir2013/audio/simpleLoop.wav');

 4. In this course, we will convert all stereo files to mono.
 Include this code after your read in WAV files to automatically detect if a file is stereo and convert it to mono.

     % MAKING MONO
-% If your audio files (x) are stereo, here's how to make them mono: if size(x,2) == 2 x= (x(:,1)+x(:,2) ) ./ max(abs(x(:,1)+x(:,2))) ;
+    % If your audio files (x) are stereo, here's how to make them mono: if size(x,2) == 2
+        x= (x(:,1)+x(:,2) ) ./ max(abs(x(:,1)+x(:,2))) ;
         disp('Making your file mono…');
     end

-5. You can play the audio file by typing using typing sound(x,fs)
+5. You can play the audio file by typing using typing

+    sound(x,fs)

 To stop listening to a long audio file, press Control-C.    Audio snippets less than ~8000 samples will often not play out Matlab.  (known bug on Linux machines)

 6. Run an onset detector to determine the approximate onsets in the audio file.

     [onsets] = onset_times(x,fs);  % leighs onset detector with signal and  sample_rate as input
     onsets=round(fs*onsets);    % convert onset times in seconds to to samples - round to nearest integer sample numonsets = length(onsets);

 For debugging, we have function which generates mixes of the original audio file and onset times.
-This is demonstrated with test_onsets.m
+This is demonstrated with `test_onsets.m`.

 One of Matlab's greatest features is its rich and easy visualization functions.
 Visualizing your data at every possible step in the algorithm development process not only builds a practical understanding of the variables, parameters and results, but it greatly aids debugging.

-8. Plot the audio file in a figure window. plot(x)
+8. Plot the audio file in a figure window.

+    plot(x)

-9. Now, add a marker showing the position of each onset on top of the waveforms. plot(x); hold on; plot(onsets,0.2,'rx')
+9. Now, add a marker showing the position of each onset on top of the waveforms.

+    plot(x); hold on; plot(onsets,0.2,'rx')

 10. Adding text markers to your plots can further aid in debugging or visualizing problems.
+Label each onset with it's respective onset number with the following simple loop:

+    for i=1:numonsets
-Label each onset with it's respective onset number with the following simple loop: for i=1:numonsets text(onsets(i),0.2,num2str(i));  % num2st converts an number to a string for display purposes end
+        text(onsets(i),0.2,num2str(i));  % num2st converts an number to a string for display purposes end

 Labeling the data is crucial.
-Add a title and axis to the figures.  (ylabel, xlabel, title.) xlabel('seconds') ylabel('magnitude') title('my onset plot')
+Add a title and axis to the figures.  (ylabel, xlabel, title.)

+    xlabel('seconds')
+    ylabel('magnitude')
+    title('my onset plot')

 11. Now that we can view the various onsets, try out the onset detector and visualization on a variety of other audio examples located in /usr/ccrma/courses/mir2013/audio.
 Continue to load the various audio files and run the onset detector - does it seem like it works well?
 If not, yell at Leigh.

 Segmenting audio in Frames
 As we learned in lecture, it's common to chop up the audio into fixed-frames.
 These frames are then further analyzed, processed, or feature extracted.
 We're going to analyze the audio in 100 ms frames starting at each onset.